tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 **When it transitions:**
 - Customer data is submitted and verification is automatically initiated
-- State changes to `UNDER_REVIEW` when verification begins
+- Status changes to `UNDER_REVIEW` when verification begins

 ### UNDER_REVIEW